evcc-io/docs/docs/installation/docker.md

 # Docker, Synology

-EVCC can also be installed with a Docker image.
+evcc can also be installed with a Docker image.

 **Note:** Currently the Docker image only supports AMD64, armv6 and arm64 CPU architectures.

 Follow these steps to install the latest version:

 - Log in to your computer running Docker
-- Create a local directory where you want to EVCC configuration file to be
+- Create a local directory where you want to evcc configuration file to be
 - Change to previously created directory
 - Execute the following command: